+ACPI_STATUS AcpiInstallGpeBlock (

+ACPI_HANDLE GpeDevice,

+ACPI_GENERIC_ADDRESS #GpeBlockAddress,

+UINT32 RegisterCount,

+UINT32 Interrupt)

-ACPI_STATUS AcpiInstallGpeBlock (ACPI_HANDLE ACPI_GENERIC_ADDRESS UINT32 UINT32 GpeDevice, GpeBlockAddress, RegisterCount, Interrupt) PARAMETERS GpeDevice A handle for the GPE Block Device to be installed.
+GpeDevice A handle for the GPE Block Device to be installed.

 GpeBlockAddress The address and space ID for the registers that define the new GPE block.

 RegisterCount The number of status/enable GPE register pairs in this block.

 Interrupt The hardware interrupt level that this GPE block is to be associated with.
 Can be SCI_INT or any other system interrupt level.
-RETURN VALUE Status Exception code that indicates success or reason for failure.
-EXCEPTIONS AE_OK The GPE was successfully enabled.
-AE_BAD_PARAMETER At least one of the following is true:

-The GpeDevice is invalid or does not refer to a valid GPE Block Device.

-The GpeNumber is out of range for the referenced GpeDevice.